aortem/dartstream/README.md

 ## Support Tiers

- Firebase Dart Admin Auth Auth SDK offers various support tiers for our open-source products:
+ Firebase Dart Admin Auth SDK offers various support tiers for our open-source products with an Initial Response Service Level Agreement (IRSLA):

 - **Community Support**: Free, community-driven support with no guaranteed response time.
-- **Standard Support**: $15/month with a two-week Initial Response Service Level Agreement (IRSLA), billed annually
+- **Standard Support**: $10/month with a two-week Initial Response Service Level Agreement (IRSLA), billed annually
-- **Premium Support**: $100/month with a 72-hour IRSLA, billed annually.
+- **Enhanced Support**: $100/month with a 72-hour IRSLA, billed annually.

 Each tier offers escalating levels of support, from community forums to direct access to the development team.
 There is a limit of one active ticket per use for standard and premium support tickets.